 Written by Tom Huston

 You don’t need a medical license to know that there’s an enormous difference between treating symptoms and actually curing a chronic condition.
-When it comes to software quality and application performance management, the same rule applies.
+When it comes to software quality at the symptom layer, like application performance monitoring and performance monitoring, the same rule applies.

 DevOps teams often spend far too much time treating recurring symptoms without penetrating to the deeper roots of software and IT issues, making the extra effort to solve problems at their source.
 But as every doctor knows, plenty of time and money can actually be saved by figuring out exactly why problematic symptoms appear in the first place.
 Approaching problems with an eye to unearthing such basic casual factors is called root cause analysis, and, as in the case of the smart doctor, it can greatly aid your efforts as a system administrator, developer, or QA professional to prevent a lot of unnecessary suffering.

-Although employed as a deductive problem-solving methodology in almost every industry—from aeronautical engineering to book publishing—root cause analysis (RCA) is especially useful in the arena of software development and IT where complex systems of cause-and-effect relationships are the norm.
+Although employed as a deductive problem-solving methodology in almost every industry—from aeronautical engineering to book publishing — root cause analysis is especially useful in the arena of software development and IT where complex systems of cause-and-effect relationships are the norm.